astropy/astropy/docs/install.rst

 On Linux, using the package manager for your distribution will usually be the easiest route to making sure you have the prerequisites to build ``astropy``.
-In order to build from source, you will need the Python development package for your Linux distribution.
+In order to build from source, you will need the Python and numpy development package for your Linux distribution, as well as a number of helper packages.

 For Debian/Ubuntu::

-    sudo apt-get install python-dev
+    sudo apt-get install python3-dev python3-numpy-dev python3-setuptools cython3 python3-jinja2 python3-pytest-astropy

 For Fedora/RHEL::